-The Strategic Development Plan covers a wide range of issues such as housing, transport, employment, shopping, recreation, renewable energy, minerals and waste, conserving and protecting wildlife and the countryside.
-The plan takes a long-term view of development, considering how much and broadly where it should go.
-After SESplan have consulted with you and organisations, they submit the Strategic Development Plan to the Scottish Government for approval.
+The Strategic Development Plan (SDP) covers a wide range of issues such as housing, transport, employment, shopping, recreation, renewable energy, minerals and waste, conserving and protecting wildlife and the countryside.
+The plan takes a long-term view of development, considering how much development is needed and broadly where it should go.

-- Strategic land-use framework at the city regional level
+- The Strategic land-use framework at the city regional level

-- Policy context for the emerging West Lothian Local Development Plan
+- A policy context for the West Lothian Local Development Plan

-- Framework for investment (both public and private)
+- A framework for investment (both public and private)